Ma-Marcinowski/Verificational-Model/README.md

   * 3.18.1.
 Model:

-    * Exactly the same as v2.5.1, except for much smaller number of filters and lower stride.
+    * Exactly the same as v2.5.1, except for much smaller numbers of filters (16, 32 and 64) and minimal stride (1).

   * 3.18.2.
 Language, libraries and framework / API: